-The town performs a regional role in delivering growth and performing as a major employment, shopping and service centre, and a focus for transportation.
-There is in Ipswich also an ongoing need for regeneration to address pockets of deprivation in some of the disadvantaged and physically more run down areas of the town.
+The town has a significant role in delivering growth regionally.
+Ipswich is a major employment, shopping and service centre, and a focus for transportation.
+There is an ongoing need for regeneration to address pockets of deprivation in some of the more disadvantaged and physically more run-down areas of the town.

-Deprivation issues are the result of different combinations of factors that include higher than average proportions of elderly residents, high unemployment; lower-than average skill levels; income deprivation or crime.
-For example unemployment in Ipswich is higher than that for the eastern region as a whole and the national average, while areas with higher than average pensioner households have implications for the future distribution of health and social care.
+Deprivation in the town is the result of a combination of factors that include higher-than-average proportions of elderly residents, higher than average levels of unemployment; lower-than average skill levels; income deprivation or crime.
+For example, unemployment in Ipswich is higher than that for the eastern region as a whole and the national average, while areas with higher than average pensioner households have implications for the future distribution of health and social care.

 As an engine of growth for the East of England, Ipswich has a thriving commercial sector, ICT sector linked to Adastral Park, business and financial services sector and a significant port.
-It is a centre for education, including University Campus Suffolk on the Waterfront, which offers a programme of teaching and research in key sectors.
+It is a centre for education, including University of Suffolk on the Waterfront, which offers a programme of teaching and research in key sectors.
 Ipswich also provides a wide range of cultural, sporting and retail provision, which serves the needs of the sub-region.
-The town has a diverse and multicultural population, and is one of the fastest growing urban centres in the UK.
+The town has a diverse and multicultural population and is one of the fastest growing urban centres in the UK.

-Ipswich is developing dynamically and prosperously and has strong prospects for growth.
-Finance, IT and business activities account for one quarter of the workforce, with a similar proportion for distribution, hotels and restaurants, the latter demonstrating the role of Ipswich in sub-regional tourism and the strong night-time economy.
+Ipswich is developing dynamically and prosperously and is showing strong economic growth.
+Finance, IT and business activities account for one quarter of the workforce, with a similar proportion for distribution, hotels and restaurants.
+The latter of these demonstrates the role of Ipswich in sub-regional tourism and the strong night-time economy.
 This growth is supported at a central, sub-regional and local government level, enabling Ipswich to develop while acknowledging the sense of place established by many historic buildings and areas and its large landscaped parks.
-Partners have agreed a Greater Ipswich City Deal with the Government with a focus on tackling skill levels and low wages.

 The town is well connected in the transport network.
-Train services provide access to London in just over an hour and links to Norwich, Cambridge and Peterborough, but the network also serves the East Coast and Felixstowe, all essential routes for containerised freight.
-Ipswich is also closely connected to the trunk road network with the A12 giving access to London, the M25 and Stansted Airport and the A14 linking the Midlands and the Port of Felixstowe.
+Train services provide access to London in just over an hour, as well as links to Norwich, Cambridge and Peterborough.
+The network also serves the East Coast and Felixstowe, all essential routes for containerised freight.
+Ipswich is also closely connected to the trunk road network with the A12 giving access to London, the M25 and Stansted Airport, and the A14 linking the Port of Felixstowe with the Midlands.
 Nevertheless, there are congestion and capacity issues.